PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Having the CLI 'Set Command Ready'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    This tutorial will use the Skillet Generator tool but it is also useful to know how to configure the firewall through the CLI.
+    This tutorial will use the Skillet Generator tool to create automation workflows to alter the NGFW configuration, but it is also
+    useful to know how to configure the firewall through the CLI.

-    These operations commands below will help you get started with configurations but please also refer to this supplemental
+    These operations commands below will help you get started with basic configurations but please also refer to this supplemental
     article_ for more guidance on using the CLI with the NGFW.

     .. code-block:: bash